-- 1. Place wheel chocks in front of and behind the front wheels. - 2. - 3.
+- 1. Place wheel chocks in front of and behind the front wheels. - 2.
+Place the jack under the rear-center of the car on the skid plate covering the rear differential. - 3.
 Raise the vehicle with the jack and position the jack stands under the frame where the leaf spring mounting bracket is welded to the frame. - 4.
 Lower the jack and test the stability of the vehicle on the two jack stands. - 5.
-The jack may be left under the rear while the rear end of the vehicle is on the jack stands.
+The jack may be left under the reaskid plater while the rear end of the vehicle is on the jack stands.